Black Path Game: Strategy

 As outlined in the example games provided, the player who routes the path into a corner of the board will win the game, as the other player will have no choice but to run the path into the edge of the board.

-The first player has a winning strategy on any rectangular board with at least one side-length even so there are an even number of squares in total.
+For a rectangular board with an even number of squares, the first player has a winning strategy.
+This occurs when at least one side-length is even.
 Imagine the board covered with rectangular (2×1 unit-size) dominoes.
 If the first player always plays so the end of the path falls on the middle of one of the dominoes, that player will win.
 This strategy was discovered by Black's friend Elwyn R. Berlekamp, who subsequently described it in his book.

-If both sides of the board are odd, the second player can instead win by using a similar domino tiling strategy, including every square but the one containing the first player's first move.
+For a rectangular board with an odd total number of squares, i.e., when both sides of the board are odd, the second player can instead win by using a similar domino tiling strategy occupying every square except the one containing the first player's first move.

 Logic

 The domino tiling strategy works by making the losing player end the path on the edge of a new domino; by continuing the path on the new domino, the winning player will eventually force the losing player to the edge or a corner.

-Player 2 can win on an even-celled board; first consider the board completely covered with 2×1 dominoes except for the upper left and lower right corners.
+The second player can win on a board with an even number of square cells; first consider the board completely covered with 2×1 dominoes except for the upper left and lower right corners.
 If Player 2 forces Player 1 to move in [B2], the second cell of the main diagonal, regardless of Player 1's move in [B2], the unused path in [B2] will connect two squares which can be regarded as the two squares of a "split domino" that Player 2 can use, and the remaining tiles (save the lower-right corner) can be covered in dominoes.

-Refer to the three examples below, illustrating the "split domino" that results from the third move.
+Refer to the three examples below, illustrating the "split domino" that results from the third move: